Ahmedviruso/SpamDi/README.md

 # SpamD

-SpamD is an Python 3 libray thats allow you to do spam in discord with multiples accounts.
+SpamD is an Python 3 library that's allow you to do spam in discord using multiples accounts.

 ## How To Use

-1- Download the file (library), and put it in the same location of your python file.
+1- Download the file , and put it in the same location of your python file.

-2- Import SpamD library to your python file.
+2- Import library to your python file.

 ## Examples: